Last Updated on: 4th July 2023, 11:27 am

 |Vitamin A||16.5 µg|

-Too much fruit isn’t a good thing for parrots.
-Fruit is quite high in natural sugar.
-While it’s much healthier than refined sugar, too much can cause weight gain and obesity.
-It can also cause:
+Too much fruit isn’t good for parrots, as it’s usually high in sugar.
+While natural sugar is much healthier than refined sugar, too much can cause weight gain and obesity.
+Sugar can also cause:

-If parrots fill up on blackberries, they’re missing out on nutrition from other foods, such as pellets, leafy greens, nuts, seeds, and vegetables.
-The parrot may also reject these foods in favor of sugary blackberries.
+If parrots fill up on blackberries, they may miss out on nutrition from other foods, like pellets, leafy greens, nuts, and seeds.
+The parrot may reject these foods in favor of sugary fruits.

 Can Parrots Eat Blackberry Jam?

 Blackberry jam provides 70% of the nutrients raw blackberries contain.
 However, the longer the jam is stored, the more this level deteriorates.
 After 6 months, only 50% of the nutritional value remains.